maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The system allows the dimensions of the array to be specified to limit the slots that a function will operate on.
 In the following documentation, we will refer to this as a *subarray*.
 For instance, if a program starts with `DIM A(10,10)`, then `MAT A=ZER` will assign 0 to all of the slots in A, 10 by 10, whereas `MAT A=ZER(5,5)` will change the values only in the subarray of 1..5 in the rows and columns, leaving the other values, in 6..10, unchanged.
 This works as long as the largest slot number, M times N, is less than the total number of slots original dimensioned.
 For instance, it is acceptable to call `MAT A=DET(15,1)`, despite A being DIMmed (10,10).
 This is very much at odds with normal BASIC behavior, where a reference to `A(15,1)` would cause a runtime error, `?BAD SUBSCRIPT` in Commodore BASIC for instance.

+IBM's BASIC for the 5100 generally allowed these limits to be placed on either side of the equals sign, such that `MAT A(5,5)=ZER` would have the same result as `MAT A=ZER(5,5)`.

 RetroBASIC records these changes in dimensions, which it needs to do to properly support any following matrix operations.
 For instance, after `MAT A=ZER(5,5)`, a `MAT PRINT A` needs to know it has to print a 5 by 5 array.
 These bounds are also used in non-matrix operations, so after redimensioning a reference to `A(7,2)` will now fail with `?BAD SUBSCRIPT`.

 One "gotcha" to be aware of is that items in the slots at the zero indexes are ignored.
 So in a vector, the first slot is ignored, while in a matrix, all of the slots in the zero column and row are ignored.
 This may lead to unexpected results if data has been inserted in these slots using other statements and then manipulated with the matrix commands, which may cause that data to be cleared out, or alternately, data in those slots to appear in non-zero slots.
 For instance, in the original 10 by 10 dimension version of `A`, slot 10 holds the value for (1,0), if a value was placed in this slot and the array redimensioned to 5 by 5, that value is now in slot (2, 4), and will now be used in subsequent matrix operations.
 For this reason, BASIC code should be careful to ensure the slots in the zero indexes are never assigned values.